mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 Hello world!!!
 ```

-Tip: there is an alterative way to change permission.
+Tip: there is an alternative way to change permission.
 If you want to learn more about it, you can go to this link: http://linuxcommand.org/lts0070.php

 ##Part 2: More syntax about shell scripts